Sunt-ing/stick/README.md

 # Stick

 Stick is an educational deep learning framework.
 The skeleton of this repository is from the [CMU 10-414/714 DLSys course](https://dlsyscourse.org).
-An alternative of this course is [Cornell MiniTorch course](https://minitorch.github.io/).
+An alternative of this course is the [Cornell MiniTorch course](https://minitorch.github.io/).

 ## Features
 - Common operators (e.g. matmul, conv), optimizers (e.g. SGD, Adam), and models (e.g. ResNet, LSTM)